skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 ### Use Case
 The use case of the default implementation is:

+#### To support multiple tenants for a single application
+This implementation is not focused on client or api resource tenant isolation.

-##### To maintain a single url (no domain or route urls for tenants)
+#### To maintain a single url (no domain or route urls for tenants)
 No configuration is required for this one.
 This is part of the use case so that we explicitly clarify that we are <ins>not</ins> using a domain or route strategy.
 These are common strategies, but we are <ins>not</ins> using them for this example.

-##### Isolate users and roles so that user can belong to multiple tenants with the same username/email as well as allow tenants to have unique roles
+#### Isolate users and roles so that user can belong to multiple tenants with the same username/email as well as allow tenants to have unique roles
 To accomplish these we'll need to make sure we isolate our user and roles tables with a TenantId.
 The TenantId is already added to the entities and part of the db, but in order to make sure we keep tenants in their own data we'll register